Bilal Nadir

-Bilal Nadir (بلال نذير; born 28 November 2003) is a professional footballer who plays as a midfielder for club Marseille.
+Bilal Nadir (بلال نذير; born 28 November 2003) is a professional footballer who plays as a midfielder for club Hamburger SV.
 Born in France, he is a youth international for Morocco.

 Club career

 Nadir is a youth product of Nice's youth academy, and made his senior debut with their reserves in 2020.
-He transferred to Olympique de Marseille on 1 July 2021 signing his first professional contract.
+He transferred to Marseille on 1 July 2021 signing his first professional contract.
 He shortly after started playing with Marseille's reserves in the Championnat National 2.
 He made his professional debut with the senior Marseille team as a late substitute in a 4–0 Ligue 1 loss to Paris Saint-Germain on 24 September 2023.
+In January 2024, he sustained an ACL injury which sidelined him for several months.
+He scored his first goal in a 5–1 victory over Le Havre on 5 January 2025.

+On 24 July 2026, Nadir joined Bundesliga club Hamburger SV on a free transfer, signing a long-term contract.

 International career

 Nadir was born in France to a Moroccan parents.
 He is a youth international for France, having played up to the France U19s.
 He was called up to the Morocco U23s for a set of friendlies in November 2023, scoring on his debut against the United States U23s on 23 November 2023.